rodude123/Computer-systems/storage types.md

 ## RAID storage
 * RAID storage stands for redundant array of independant disks
 * RAID is a number of connected hard drives that are set up to in a way so as to help the speed and perfomance of a computer

-* RAID uses several techniques such as:
+### RAID techniques:
- - spanning and software striping
+ 1. spanning and software striping
- - mirroring
+ 2. mirroring
- - duplexing
+ 3. duplexing
- - deferred
+ 4. deferred
- - hot swapping
+ 5. hot swapping
- - hot sparing
+ 6. hot sparing
- - spindle sychronisation
+ 7. spindle sychronisation

 #### Types of RAID
 1. RAID 0